wp-plugins/ecampaign/readme.txt

 * First version

 == Upgrade Notice ==

+= 0.76 =
+* Upgrade recommended to fix bug in 0.75.

 = 0.75 =
 * Upgrade recommended if ecampaign is installed but not being used in production.